unm-digital-history/campus-history/essays/sub/index.md

 The SUB has continuously operated a theater space, at times for live performances in addition to film screenings.
 Toward the end of the twentieth century, the SUB maintained a large copy center.
 As a reflection of the large percentage of commuter students, the lounge spaces have also been a mainstay of the SUB.

+In 1974, the Union Board decided to demolish the bowling alley - Daily Lobo 1974.
+In prior years, fewer and fewer students bowled there and only the bowling classes used it.
+As part of a larger renovation in 1977, a new games area with pool tables and a larger dining space replaced the bowling alley on the ground floor of the SUB.

 {% assign images =